-25.1 The use of physical intervention should be avoided wherever possible and should only ever be used in line with the guidance issued within the school's behaviour management policy.

-25.2 Under no circumstances should physical force or intervention be used as a form of punishment.
-The use of unwarranted physical force is likely to constitute a criminal offence.

-25.3 In settings where restrictive physical interventions may need to be employed regularly e.g. there will be a clear policy in place on the use of such intervention as part of a wider behaviour management policy.
-Risk assessments should be carried out and individual care plans should be in place in consultation with parents or carers and, where appropriate, pupils.

-25.4 In all cases where physical intervention is employed, the incident and subsequent actions must be recorded.
+- 25.1 The use of physical intervention should be avoided wherever possible and should only ever be used in line with the guidance issued within the school's behaviour management policy. - 25.2 Under no circumstances should physical force or intervention be used as a form of punishment.
+The use of unwarranted physical force is likely to constitute a criminal offence. - 25.3 In settings where restrictive physical interventions may need to be employed regularly e.g. there will be a clear policy in place on the use of such intervention as part of a wider behaviour management policy.
+Risk assessments should be carried out and individual care plans should be in place in consultation with parents or carers and, where appropriate, pupils. - 25.4 In all cases where physical intervention is employed, the incident and subsequent actions must be recorded.
 This includes written and signed accounts from all those involved (including the pupil).
-Parents or carers must be informed of the incident on the same day.

-25.5 Training will be provided to employees in respect of behaviour management and the use of physical intervention.
-School's behaviour policy is located at in the Headteacher's office, on the school website and on Google spaces.
+Parents or carers must be informed of the incident on the same day. - 25.5 Training will be provided to employees in respect of behaviour management and the use of physical intervention.